Certificate in Advanced Counselling Studies

 Institution Code: CORN C78

 We are pleased to offer candidates in Cornwall, the opportunity to gain the University of Plymouth Certificate in Advanced Counselling Studies.
-The programme is intended for persons who have either completed an introductory counselling course, or who are already using counselling skills in their professional or voluntary work particularly in the helping, caring, healthcare, social care or educational capacities.
+The programme is intended for persons who have either completed a level 2 or 3 counselling course and who are already using counselling skills in their professional or voluntary work particularly in the helping, caring, healthcare, social care or educational capacities.

-A minimum of 19 years of age with a level 2 certificate in counselling skills (min 75 hours - not distance learning) counselling qualification such as the NCFE Certificate in Basic Counselling.
+A minimum of 19 years of age with a level 2 certificate in counselling skills (min 75 hours - not distance learning) qualification.
 You will also hold academic qualifications to at least A-level or satisfy the interviewing tutors that you have appropriate aptitude for academic study at this level.

 Previous learning and experience may be credited.
 If in doubt, call 0845 22 32 567 or email email@example.com.